2/6/2025

 CEO

-It is our historic and the continued future focus on being a niches where we supply additional value to our customers where we are not so linked to these list prices but can have more individual pricing which gives us a little bit of an edge.
-It is of course also very important to supply the right quality which we are always working with and improving our productivity and efficiency.
-So the move that we made in Rotten Booth from two pulp lines to one pulp line reducing our overhead costs, reducing our fixed costs, making more tons with a lower fixed cost number of course is one of these efficiency gains that we see.
+It is our Historic and the continued future focus on being in niches where we supply additional value to our customers, where we are not so linked to these list prices, but can have more individual pricing, which gives us a little bit of an edge.
+It is, of course, also very important to supply the right quality, which we're always working with. and improving our productivity and efficiency.
+So the move that we made in Rottenboos from two pipelines to one pipeline, reducing our overhead costs, reducing our fixed costs, making more tons with a lower fixed cost number, of course, is one of these efficiency gains that we see.
 So it is a continued focus on all the areas where we can become better day by day through our daily operations.
-A continued focus on the right segments where we create more value for our customers and making sure we do the things we do continuously well over time.
+A continued focus on the right segments will create more value for our customers and making sure we do the things we do continuously well over time.

 speaker